divyekapoor/edgar/README.md

 how and where money / assets will be recorded in their financial statements.

 The edgar script extracts the "Summary of Accounting Policies" from Edgar Online XSLX files.
+Examples can be found in the samples/ and examples/ directories.

    ```sh
         Edgar Summary of Accounting Policies Extractor